preritdas/rottentomatoes-python/README.md

 # :movie_camera: Rotten Tomatoes in Python (and API) :clapper:

+> **Note**
+> If at any point in your project this library stops working, returning errors for standalone functions or the `Movie` class, first try updating it with `pip install -U rottentomatoes-python`, and if it's still not working, submit an issue on this repo.
+99% of the time it'll "stop working" because the Rotten Tomatoes site schema has changed, meaning some changes to web scraping and extraction under the hood are necessary to make everything work again.
+Tests run on this repo automatically once a day, so breaking changes to the Rotten Tomatoes site should be caught by myself or a maintainer pretty quickly.

 This package allows you to easily fetch Rotten Tomatoes scores and other movie data such as genres, without the use of the official Rotten Tomatoes API.
 The package scrapes their website for the data.
 I built this because unfortunately, to get access to their API, you have to submit a special request which takes an inordinate amount of time to process, or doesn't go through at all.

 The package now, by default, scrapes the Rotten Tomatoes search page to find the true url of the first valid movie response (is a movie and has a tomatometer).
 This means queries that previously didn't work because their urls had a unique identifier or a year-released prefix, now work.
 The limitation of this new mechanism is that you only get the top response, and when searching for specific movies (sequels, by year, etc.) Rotten Tomatoes seems to return the same results as the original query.
 So, it's difficult to use specific queries to try and get the desired result movie as the top response.
 See #4 for more info on this.